-Brief Description: 12 yo African American boy learns about Affrilachian history while attending STEM camp
+Brief Description: A modern 12 yo African American boy learns about “Affrilachian” history and culture while attending STEM camp in the West Virginia mountains.

 Geographical Setting: Appalachian Mountains, Blue Ridge Mountains, Brooklyn, Bushwick, Gauley Bridge, Gauley Mountain, Kanawha River, New York, New York City, North America, North Carolina, Summerville, United States, West Virginia